-As part of its environmental and social monitoring activities, the PIG/PMU will conduct random inspections of project sites to determine the effectiveness of measures taken and the impacts of sub project activities on the surrounding environment.
+As part of its environmental and social monitoring activities, the IG/PMU will conduct random inspections of project sites to determine the effectiveness of measures taken and the impacts of sub project activities on the surrounding environment.
 The PIU are also responsible for processing, addressing and monitoring complaints and other feedback, including that on environmental and social issues.

-The PIG/PMU will be responsible for RPF/Resettlement Plans reporting and will:
+The IG/PMU will be responsible for RPF/Resettlement Plans reporting and will:

 Record and maintain the results of project supervision and monitoring throughout the life of the project.
 It will present summary progress reports on RPF/Resettlement Plans implementation and the social and environmental risks of subprojects on a semi-annual basis to the World Bank,